2020 is over and I can’t wait to share your top 10 Shiplap and Shells blog posts of the year. I’ll also share my favorite post as well.

-This was the first DIY project my husband and I tackled and I think it actually turned out really well!
-You can also see more here on the chippy finish we added for character.
+This was the first DIY project my husband and I tackled and I think it turned out well!
+You can also see more here on the chippy finish we added for the character.

 And here’s another seasonal tour, the third and final actually.

 You probably still remember this post, since it’s only been on the blog for a month.
 I decorated for Christmas with a more simplistic approach this year.